fragsman/java-exercises/README.md

 11. Find duplicates
 12. Binary search algorithm
 13. Merge Sort algorithm
+14. Print two array of numbers with different formats
+15. Find the second largest number in an array

 ▶️ The values to be used as input for every exercise such as Strings, Numbers, Objects and Arrays of previous values are already hardcoded inside each one of the methods.